thkoch2001/bachelor-thesis/README.rst

 .. _Bedework: http://www.bedework.org

 Kolab has a very pragmatic appproach in that it tries to reuse existing free software projects as much as possible.
-Therefor Kolab itself is a  more a repository of glue code and a knowledge base of how to configure and combine OpenLDAP, Cyrus (IMAP server), Postfix (Mail transfer agent) and other components.
+Therefor Kolab itself is more a repository of glue code and a knowledge base of how to configure and combine OpenLDAP, Cyrus (IMAP server), Postfix (Mail transfer agent) and other components.
 Kolab however has developed its own file format and only recently started to discuss the adoption of the new xCal and xCard formats.

+Kolab is also special because it uses an IMAP server as the data store and synchronization protocol for calendar and contact informations.
+I want to compare this approach to a restful one.

 I want to see, which (preferable JVM based) libraries and frameworks already exists to implement groupware systems to conform to the proposed standards,